 Radius operates on a global basis.
 Accordingly, your personal information may be transferred and stored in countries outside the EU, including the United States of America, that are subject to different standards of data protection.
 Radius will take appropriate steps ensure that transfers of personal information are in accordance with applicable law and carefully managed to protect your privacy rights and interests and transfers are limited to countries which are recognized as providing an adequate level of legal protection or where we can be satisfied that alternative arrangement are in place to protect your privacy rights.
 To this end:

-- we ensure transfers within Radius will be covered by an agreement entered into by members of Radius (an intra-group agreement) which contractually obliges each member to ensure that personal information receives an adequate and consistent level of protection wherever it is transferred within Radius;
+- we ensure transfers within Radius will be covered by agreements entered into by members of Radius which contractually obliges each member to ensure that personal information receives an adequate and consistent level of protection wherever it is transferred within Radius;

-- where we transfer your personal information outside Radius or to third parties who help provide our products and services, we obtain contractual commitments from them to protect your personal information.
-Some of these assurances are well recognized certification schemes like the EU – US Privacy Shield for the protection of personal information transferred from within the EU to the United States; or
+- where we transfer your personal information outside Radius or to third parties who help provide our products and services, impact assessments will be conducted, and we obtain contractual commitments from them to protect your personal information.; or

 - where we receive requests for information from law enforcement or regulators, we carefully validate these requests before any personal information are disclosed.